Mrs. McManus' Class

 May 26, 2021 - Last Day of School (Early Dismissal)

 May 27-June 2- Success Academy (More information to come)

 June 14- July 29 Summer School (More information to come)

 Classroom News and Reminders

-Snack- Please make sure that your child brings a small snack and water bottle to school each day.
+Snack- Please make sure that your child brings a small snack (just one) and water bottle to school each day.

 Reading Homework- Your child should be reading for a total of 30 minutes each night.
 Please log the book that your child reads in his/her assignment book.

 COVID - Please be overly cautious when considering when to send your child to school.
 It is VERY important that we all follow the guidelines when it comes to quarantining.
 If you have been around someone that is sick or has tested positive, please reach out to the school nurse to get information about what you need to do.
 Read over the attestation form each day to make sure that your child is healthy and able to come to school.
 Masks should be worn to school each day and washed in between uses.